George Bradley

 George Washington Bradley (July 13, 1852 – October 2, 1931), nicknamed "Grin", was an American professional baseball player who was a pitcher and infielder.
-He played for multiple teams in the early years of the National League, the oldest league still active in Major League Baseball (MLB).
-Bradley is noted for pitching the first no-hitter that is officially recognized by MLB, on July 15, 1876, for the St. Louis Brown Stockings against the Hartford Dark Blues.
+He played for multiple teams in the early years of the National League, the oldest league still active in Major League Baseball (MLB) and the American Association.
+Bradley is noted for pitching the first no-hitter officially recognized by MLB, on July 15, 1876 for the St. Louis Brown Stockings.
 As a player, he was listed at 5 ft 10 in and 175 lb; he threw and batted right-handed.

 Baseball career

 Bradley is credited as throwing the first official no-hit, no-run game in major league history.
-He pitched for the St. Louis Brown Stockings in the club's victory over the Hartford Dark Blues on July 15, 1876.
+He pitched for the St. Louis Brown Stockings in the clubs victory over the Hartford Dark Blues on July 15, 1876.
 The score ended 2–0 without a hit being allowed by Bradley.
 That year, he completed 63 of the 64 games for St. Louis, winning 45 and leading the league with a 1.23 earned run average.
-Additionally, he also threw 16 shutouts, setting a record which has not been broken to date, although was tied in 1916, 40 years later, by Baseball Hall of Fame pitcher Grover Cleveland Alexander.
+Additionally, he also threw 16 shutouts, setting a record which has not been broken to date, although was tied in 1916, 40 years later, by Hall of Fame pitcher Grover Cleveland Alexander.
+Modern statistics, including Wins Above Replacement, rate him as one of the best pitchers in 1876.

 After 1876, Bradley was not as effective as a pitcher and played mostly other positions after 1879.
 He was involved in professional baseball for 30 years, 19 of them with the Philadelphia Athletics.
 In 1883, he was the team's regular third baseman and also went 16–7 on the mound to help the A's win the American Association championship.

 In 1887, he served as a player-manager for the Nashville Blues of the Southern League.
+He returned briefly to a major league, going hitless in one game for the Baltimore Orioles of the American Association in 1888.
+He continued to play in the minor leagues until 1890.

-Later life
+Personal life

 Bradley became a Philadelphia police officer following his baseball career.
+He retired in 1930.
+He was married and had four children.

 He died at his home in Philadelphia,on October 2, 1931.

-At the time of his death at age 79, he was retired on a pension from the police department which he had only begun receiving in September 1931.
+At the time of his death at age 79, he was retired on a pension from the police department, which he had only begun receiving in September 1931.

 Bradley was interred at the Northwood Cemetery in Philadelphia.